krlmlr/scriptlets/README.md

 Start multi-monitor output [on an Optimus card, using bumblebee](http://askubuntu.com/a/303897/30266).
 Needs tweaking to adapt to your screen setup.

+##git-mmv

+Allows you to write `git mmv` to move several Git-controlled files at once, with the usual `mmv` syntax.

 ##i4 and i4c

 Indent current clipboard contents by four spaces and copy back to clipboard, the latter script places two hashes in front.